aws-samples/amazon-rekognition-custom-labels-a2i-automated-continuous-model-improvement/README.md

 We use two EventBridge rules to initiate Step Functions state machine runs.
 The first rule is based on a Systems Manager event pattern.
 The Systems Manager rule is triggered by changes to the Parameter Store and initiates the state machine to invoke a Lambda function to apply changes to the impacted resources.
 The second rule is a schedule rule.
 The schedule rule is triggered periodically to initiate the state machine to invoke a Lambda function to check for new model training.

+We use an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) NoSQL database to log all Rekognition and A2I events and results for performance analysis and model drift detection.
+Although we did NOT include an analytics feature in this example,  you can quickly deploy [Amazon QuickSight](https://aws.amazon.com/quicksight/) with the DynamoDB table as your source to visualize the performance of your model over time.

 We use a Step Functions state machine to orchestrate the ML workflow.
 The state machine initiates different processes based on events received from EventBridge and responses from Lambda.
 In addition, the state machine uses an internal process such as Wait to wait for model training and deployment to complete and Choice to evaluate for next tasks.

 We use an S3 bucket and a set of predefined folders to store training and inference images and model artifacts.
 Each folder has a dedicated purpose.
 The model operator uploads new images to the folder images_labeled_by_folder for training, and the model consumer uploads inference images to the folder images_for_detection for custom label detection.